l4nk332/JALA-Just_Another_List_App/README.md

 ###Getting Started
 In order to begin using JALA you will need to have [Node](https://nodejs.org/en/) and [NPM](https://www.npmjs.com/) (which will come bundled with Node) installed on your computer.

+If you would like to try out JALA's interface [here](http://codepen.io/l4nk33/full/jWXBmx/) is a link to a CodePen implementation of the client-side.

 #####Node Dependencies
 All Node Dependencies for the application will be identified and